 i.
 Nava sent an email to the colleges requesting space inventory updates from January through December 2020.
-Nava received feedback and updates on the space inventory report from RCC, waiting for feedback from NC and MVC.
-Doering received the Space inventory information for the MVC BCTC Platform project.
-Call letter received from the State and requires SI updates by October 2020.
+Feedback and updates on the space inventory report were received from RCC, NC and MVC and uploaded to FUSION.
+Mohtasham is working on the cover sheet and reviewing to verify all changes have been implemented and modified in FUSION.
+The Call letter was received from the State requesting SI updates by November 2, 2020.